Ingibjörg Sólrún Gísladóttir

 Ingibjörg Sólrún Gísladóttir ([ˈiɲcɪpjœrk ˈsoulrun ˈcistlaˌtouʰtɪr̥]; born 31 December 1954) is an Icelandic politician from the Social Democratic Alliance who has served as Minister for Foreign Affairs (2007–2009) and leader of the Alliance (2005–2009).
-She served as representative of UN Women in Afghanistan from 2012-2014 and later in Turkey as designated Regional Director for Europe and Central Asia.
+She served as representative of UN Women in Afghanistan from 2012 to 2014 and later in Turkey as designated Regional Director for Europe and Central Asia.

 Education

 Sólrún received her bachelor's degree in history and literature from the University of Iceland in 1979.
-Then she went to Denmark to study as a guest student of the post -graduate studies in history at the University of Copenhagen (1979-1981).
-In 1981 she came back to Iceland where she graduated as a cand.mag. in history from University of Iceland in 1983.
+She then studied in Denmark as a guest student of the post -graduate studies in history at the University of Copenhagen (1979-1981).
+In 1981, she came back to Iceland where she graduated as a cand.mag. in history from University of Iceland in 1983.

-In addition to her Icelandic, Sólrún speaks English, French and Danish.
+In addition to her native Icelandic, Sólrún speaks English, French and Danish.

 Political career

 Sólrún started her political career in the Women's List (Samtök um kvennalista), a party she had co-founded in 1982 and later represented in Reykjavík's City Council from 1982 to 1988.
 She also represented the party in Parliament from 1991 to 1994.

 Sólrún became Mayor of Reykjavík in 1994 when she led a coalition of four political parties called Reykjavíkurlistinn, winning the elections.
 She was the city's Mayor until 2003.

 In 2004 Sólrún took a brief leave from politics and instead attended the European Institute, London School of Economics (LSE) as a visiting scholar.

 In 2005 Sólrún became the leader of the Social Democratic Alliance (Samfylkingin), then the second largest political party in the Althing (Iceland's parliament), after a sharply contested election between her and the previous party leader Össur Skarphéðinsson.
 She has served in this position until 2009.

 On 24 May 2007, Sólrún was appointed foreign minister and served in the office until 1 February 2009.